AzureIoTGBB/iot-edge-offline-dashboarding/docs/dashboarding-sample.md

 Azure Industrial IoT provides hybrid-cloud based components to build the end to end industrial IoT platform to enable innovation and to optimize operational processes.

-Most manufacturers start their journey by providing visibility across machines, processes, lines amd factories through their unified industrial IoT platform.
+Most manufacturers start their journey by providing visibility across machines, processes, lines and factories through their unified industrial IoT platform.
 This is achieved by collecting data from manufacturing processes to provide end to end visibility.

 Different stakeholders will then make use of that platform to cater their own needs e.g planning department doing global planning or engineers monitoring and fine-tuning production phases.